Default Ambiguity: Finding the Best Solution to the Clearing Problem: Details of the hardness proofs

-A main ingredient for the proof is the unhappy penalty gadget shown in Figure \ref{fig:unhappy}.
+\paragraph*{Unhappy penalty gadget.} A main ingredient for the proof is the unhappy penalty gadget shown in Figure \ref{fig:unhappy}.
 Assume that there is a node $v$ in the system, and we want to add an outgoing penalty of some large weight $h$ to $v$, conditioned on the default of an indicator binary node $v_0$.
-If this task was executed by simply adding a CDS from $v$ to the sink $t$, then the solutions where $v_0$ is in default would not be strictly worse for every node in this subsystem, since $t$ would obtain a higher equity due to the received penalty payment.
-In contrast to this, the unhappy penalty gadget ensures that the default of $v_0$ does provides a smaller-or-equal equity for each of the nodes.
+If this task was executed by simply adding a CDS from $v$ to the sink $t$, then the solutions where $v_0$ is in default would not be strictly worse for every node in this subsystem, since $t$ would obtain a higher equity with the received penalty payment.
+In contrast to this, the unhappy penalty gadget ensures that the default of $v_0$ does provide a smaller-or-equal equity for each of the nodes.

 Consider any parameters $\alpha, \beta<1$, and in terms of $\alpha$ and $h$, let us define a new parameter $b=\frac{h+5}{1-\alpha}$.
-The design of the unhappy penalty gadget requires us to add a CDS of weight $h$ towards a designated `semi-sink' node $t_0$, which has external assets of $1$.
+The design of the unhappy penalty gadget requires us to add a CDS of weight $h$ towards a designated `semi-sink' node $t_0$, which has funds of $1$.
 However, we also add two further nodes $u$ and $t_0'$ to the gadget.
-Node $u$ has $b+1$ external assets, a simple debt of weight $b$ to $t_0$, and an outgoing CDS of weight $2$ to $t_0'$, also in reference to $v_0$.
+Node $u$ has $b+1$ funds, a simple debt of weight $b$ to $t_0$, and an outgoing CDS of weight $2$ to $t_0'$, also in reference to $v_0$.
 Finally, $t_0$ has a simple debt of $b$ towards the sink node $t_0'$ (for a simpler analysis, we assume that $t_0'$ is not a general common sink in the system, but a distinct sink node specifically created for $v$; this does not affect our hardness result).

 In this subsystem, if $v_0$ is not in default, then $u$ has no liability towards $t_0'$, and thus it is not in default; it pays its debt to $t_0$ and has an equity of $1$.
 Receiving this amount allows $t_0$ to pay its debt, thus also having an equity of $1$.
 As a result, the sink $t_0'$ receives a sum of $b$ in incoming payments from $t_0$.